100R

 2023.07.18

-This anchorage is the perfect place to get things done.
-It's big, quiet, sheltered, and plenty of good trails for what we call our 'walk and talks', where we walk and talk about our current projects, we found it to be a good way to solve problems or to air out frustrations.
-Devine finished the first pass of corrections on Wiktopher here (on the 31st), and put their Strange Loop talk together.
+This anchorage was the perfect place to get things done.
+It's big, quiet, sheltered, and plenty of good trails for what we call our "walk and talks", where we walk and talk about our current projects.
+Walk and Talks are a good way to solve problems, or to air out frustrations.
+Devine finished the first pass of corrections on Wiktopher here (on the 31st), and put their Strange Loop talk together (see computing and sustainability.
 Rek worked on Hakum, and would also do corrections on Wiktopher.

-We've become so familiar with this place that we notice any changes on the trails.
-We've seen trees fall while here, and have become acquainted with the forest in various weather.
+We'd become so familiar with this place that we were quick to notice any changes on the trails.
+We'd seen trees fall while here, and had become acquainted with the forest in various weather.

 bowls set under an inverted cockpit tent to catch rain water